puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 the Puppet language is key, as it's the main driver of how you tell your Puppet managed machines what to do.

-Afterwards, you may wish to look at the [Extended Language Tutorial] (./more_language.html) for further information.
+Afterwards, you may wish to look at the [Extended Language Tutorial](./more_language.html) for further information.

 * * *